grafana/grafana/docs/sources/administration/plugin-management/index.md

 The path to the plugin directory is defined in the configuration file.
 For more information, refer to [Configuration]({{< relref "../../setup-grafana/configure-grafana/#plugins" >}}).

 #### Install a plugin in air-gapped environment
-Plugin installation usually requires an internet connection, you can check which endpoints are being used on your instance when installing a plugin regularly and add them to allowlist of your instance.
+Plugin installation usually requires an internet connection.
+You can check which endpoints are used during the installation on your instance and add them to your instance’s allowlist.

-If this is not possible you can go via installing a plugin using [grafana cli](#install-a-plugin-using-grafana-cli) or as a [zip file](#install-a-plugin-from-a-zip-file).
+If this is not possible you can go via installing a plugin using [Grafana CLI](#install-a-plugin-using-grafana-cli) or as a [ZIP file](#install-a-plugin-from-a-zip-file).

 You can fetch any plugin from Grafana.com API following the download link referenced in the API.
 Here is an example based on `grafana-lokiexplore-app` plugins.

 1. Open `https://grafana.com/api/plugins/grafana-lokiexplore-app` and look for `links` section
 1. Find a `download` url which looks something like `https://grafana.com/api/plugins/grafana-lokiexplore-app/versions/1.0.2/download`
-1. Using this URL you can fetch the plugin zip file that you can as described above.
+1. Use this URL to download the plugin ZIP file, which you can then install as described above.

 #### Install plugins using the Grafana Helm chart